+Market risk

-- Market risk - Interest rate risk this affects both the value of STL's fixed and variable interest assets as well as the value of its insurance liabilities. - Property fall risk this affects the value of STL's property valuation only. - Spread risk this is the risk that yields on corporate bonds widen and affects the value of STL's corporate bond assets only. - Concentration risk this is the risk that STL has too large an exposure to an asset that falls in value and affects the value of STL's assets only. - Currency risk the risk that the value of assets moves out of line with the value of liabilities in the event of a shock in exchange rates.
-This affects both the value of assets and liabilities. - Default risk (SCRdef) - This is the risk that STL's deposit based and reinsurance counterparties default. - Insurance risk - Premium and reserving risk the risk that STL's expense and claims experience are worse than expected.
-This is assessed by geographic location. - Catastrophe risk the risk that a catastrophic event leads to multiple and/or large claims. - Operational risk - The risk that STL's operations lead to some business failure.
+- Interest rate risk this affects both the value of STL's fixed and variable interest assets as well as the value of its insurance liabilities. - Property fall risk this affects the value of STL's property valuation only. - Spread risk this is the risk that yields on corporate bonds widen and affects the value of STL's corporate bond assets only and not the value of the liabilities. - Concentration risk this is the risk that STL has too large an exposure to one asset or issuer and that falls in value are less likely to be offset by the benefit of diversification.
+This affects the value of STL's assets only. - Currency risk the risk that the value of assets moves out of line with the value of liabilities in the event of a shock in exchange rates.
+This affects both the value of assets and liabilities.

+Default risk (SCRdef)

+This is the risk that STL's deposit based or reinsurance counterparties default.

+Insurance risk

+- Premium and reserving risk the risk that STL's expense and claims experience are worse than expected.
+This is assessed by geographic location. - Catastrophe risk the risk that a catastrophic event leads to multiple and/or large claims.